yaoweibin/nginx_cross_origin_module/doc/README.txt

     You can specify a list of headers consisting of zero or more field names that are supported by the resource.

+  cors_safe_methods
+    syntax: *cors_safe_methods methods;*

+    default: *cors_safe_methods GET OPTIONS*

+    context: *http, server, location*

+    With the Security consideration in section 5.3 of this protocol, only GET and OPTIONS actual request are allowed by default.
+You can add new methods with this directive.

   cors_expose_header_list
     syntax: *cors_expose_header_list header_list;*